 Should You Hire Someone for SEO?

 Understanding SEO and developing a successful strategy takes a lot of time and energy.
 You need to know your customers, what they’re looking for, and the competition for the keywords you’re considering.
-You need to optimize your website’s SEO and you need to consistently put out content that incorporates relevant keywords.
+You need to optimize your website’s SEO and you need to put out content that incorporates relevant keywords consistently.
 If you’re like most small business owners, you’ve got a lot on your plate.
 SEO isn’t easy to understand and comes with a steep learning curve.
 It might make sense to outsource the work to an SEO agency or a freelancer.
 You’ll get better results, and you’ll be able to spend your time working on other projects.

 A Long-Term Strategy